kevinesg/gen1-starters-pokedex/README.md

 https://user-images.githubusercontent.com/60960803/126135978-024f2478-f335-4a9b-81d0-45923a23806a.mp4

 Here is a short clip showing how it performs on my PC.
 (Press Q to close the video and stop `predict_vid.py`)

+I also included the APK file if you like to try it on your Android phone.

 #